-13.4.
-Additional actions for the implementation of the World Heritage Convention

-13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

-Bhutan is in the process of designating Bumdeling Wildlife Sanctuary as the first World Natural Heritage Site.

-14. Good Practice in the Implementation of the World Heritage Convention

-14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.
-No WH properties as of now, but the tentative site (natural site) have commendable protection and scientific management.

-14.2 - Define which topics are covered by this example of good practice at the State Party level.
+- 13.4.
+Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
+Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.Conservation Concessions in the Maya Biosphere Reserve (communities around the Tikal National Park) - 14.2 Define which topics are covered by this example of good practice at the State Party level.

 Sustainable Development

-Synergies

-State of Conservation

 Management

-Governance

-Capacity Building

-15. Assessment of the Periodic Reporting Exercise

-15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention

-15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Bhutan NatCom

-15.2.
-Relevance and Objectives of Periodic Reporting

-15.2.1 - Relevance and Objectives of Periodic Reporting
+- 15. Assessment of the Periodic Reporting Exercise - 15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+Ministry of Culture and Sports - 15.2.
+Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting

-State Party Fair
+State Party Good

-Site Managers Not applicable
+Site Managers Good

-UNESCO World Heritage Centre Poor
+UNESCO World Heritage Centre Good

-Advisory Bodies Poor
+Advisory Bodies Fair